dojo/docs/loader/amd.rst

 This design replaces the so-called "multi-version" design in dojo v1.6- and eliminates the need for contexts as implemented in RequireJS.
 Notice that, unlike the multi-version design, no build is required to deploy a relocated package.
 It's all a matter of simple configuration.
-This a very powerful feature and only dojo has it.
+This is a very powerful feature and only dojo has it.

 Utility Functions